-Network Management Concentration:

-Graduates are prepared to lead project development teams in the design, installation, and maintenance of complex networks.
-Additionally, graduates will have developed the management and professional skills to promote and justify technology projects to meet business objectives.
+Networking and Security Concentration: Graduates are prepared to lead project development teams in the design, installation, and maintenance of complex network.
+Further, they are prepared to discover malicious hacker and virus attacks and understand how to defeat them.

-In order to receive a concentration in Network Management, a student must select the following courses as five of their seven program electives and two choice classes - 21 credits:
+In order to receive a concentration in Networking and Security, a student must select the following courses as five of their seven program electives and two choice classes - 21 credits:

-TEC237 Switching and WANs
+TEC310 Virtualization

-TEC330 Network Managemen
+TEC330 Network Management

+TEC350 Firewalls and Intrusion Detection

 TEC420 Advanced Routing

-TEC423 Remote Access

 TEC425 Advanced Switching